ojd2/CS4201_GC/README.md

 // Now lets set up a function to check if value is an address marker.
 // For abstraction the function and algorithm uses simplified versioning.
-// We take the address in the heap array using its index (which are numbers).
+// We take the address in the heap array using its index (that are numbers).
 // E.G. address = 1.
 function checkAddress(name, value) {
   return typeof value == number && name != address && name !=    	forwardingAddress;